- The Department Today

 Computational Social Science

 I've taught computational social science at the graduate level as a lead instructor.
-I am passionate about making computational methods training accessible.
+I am passionate about making data science accessible and inclusive.

 To visit my website, click here.